ansys/pymapdl/doc/loading_results.rst

 the analysis, these results could be anything from modal displacements to nodal temperatures.
 At this time, only the following results are supported by this code
-    - Nodal DOF results from a static analysis or harmonic analysis.
+    - Nodal DOF results from a static analysis or modal analysis.
-    - Nodal DOF results from a cyclic static or harmonic analysis.
+    - Nodal DOF results from a cyclic static or modal analysis.
     - Nodal averaged component stresses (i.e. x, y, z, xy, xz, yz)

 We're working on adding additional plotting and retrival functions to the code